Pro/dkim-exchange/README.md

 This path may be relative (based on the location of the .dll) or absolute.

-The `Rule` attribute is a Regular Expression defining on which `To` domains the DKIM should be applied.
+The `RecipientRule` attribute is an optional parameter defined as a Regular Expression telling the agent on which `To` domains the DKIM should be applied.
-The RegEx is applied to the domain part of the `To` E-Mail header.
+The RegEx is checked against the domain part of the `To` E-Mail header.
 Default is set to match any domain `.*`.

+The `SenderRule` attribute is also optional and defined as a Regular Expression.
+It defines on which `From` E-Mail addresses the DKIM should be applied.
+The RegEx is checked against the whole E-Mail address of the `From` header.
+Default is set to match any address `.*`.

 You can use this tool to test your regular expressions: http://derekslager.com/blog/posts/2007/09/a-better-dotnet-regular-expression-tester.ashx (activate IgnoreCase) and use e.g as Source `yahoo.com` and Pattern `yahoo\.[^\.]+`.
 E.g. the pattern `yahoo\.[^\.]+` matches all yahoo domains, regardless the TLD (top level domain).